MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-delete.md

 ## Remove an app from your app list page

 You can easily remove apps from your apps list page.
 Removing an app doesn't delete the app for other members.
-Only an app admin can permanently delete an app.
+Only an admin or member or a workspace can permanently delete the app from that workspace.

 1. In the nav pane, select **Apps** to open the apps list page.
 2. Hover over the app to delete, and select the Delete :::image type="icon" source="media/service-delete/power-bi-delete-report2.png" border="false":::  icon.